fsargent/proportional.uk/README.md

 ## Acknowledgments

-- Electoral Reform Society for election data
+- Electoral Reform Society for information on voting systems
-- Make Votes Matter for advocacy support
-- Contributors to the proportional representation movement
+- Contributors to the electoral reform movement